-There are not any other issues as highlighted above which warrant a refusal and the proposal is therefore recommended for approval subject to the following conditions.
-Notwithstanding, if the Section 106 is not signed within 4 months, then the application shall be refused for the following 2 reasons:
+The proposal is considered to be acceptable and it is recommended for approval subject to the following conditions.
+Notwithstanding, if the Section 106 is not signed within 4 months, then the application shall be refused for the following reason:

-- (1) In the absence of a signed Section 106 agreement, the development fails to make any affordable housing provision and is thereby contrary to the aims and objectives of the National Planning Policy Framework (in particular paragraphs 62-64) and policy AH SP2 of the Arun Local Plan. - (2) In the absence of a signed Section 106 agreement, the development makes no provision for on-site public open space or children's play equipment (and no provision for maintenance of such either) and is thereby contrary to the aims and objectives of to the aims and objectives of the National Planning Policy Framework (particularly paragraphs 96-101), policy OSR DM1 of the Arun Local Plan and the Council's supplementary planning document "Open Space, Playing Pitches, Indoor and Built Sports Facilities" (January 2020).
+(1) In the absence of a signed Section 106 agreement, the development fails to make any affordable housing provision and is thereby contrary to the aims and objectives of the National Planning Policy Framework (in particular paragraphs 62-64) and policy AH SP2 of the Arun Local Plan.